 April 23 – April 30, 2016

 Outreach360’s Service Program in Jinotega focuses on educational programs for local children, offered at their Learning Center.
 Through these programs, the aim is to provide children with functional skills, competencies, and abilities that allow them to overcome the challenges of poverty and achieve a greater standard of living for themselves and their families.
 Volunteers in Jinotega play an important role as educators in these programs, primarily teaching English to elementary school children at the Learning Center or providing engaging and meaningful Learning Camps in the community.
 The powerful impact of service-learning, coupled with authentic cultural interaction, not only transforms the lives of the children, but also the lives of volunteers.
-The focus on truly selfless service – meeting the needs of impoverished children.
+The focus is on truly selfless service – meeting the needs of impoverished children.

 You do not have to speak Spanish to travel on this mission trip; there are opportunities for everyone, after all – a smile is universally understood!

-Mission Trip Information
+Mission Trip Fund Raising Information

 February 7 – 10th Annual Chili Contest and Sale

 February 8 – Spirit Night at Chick-fil-A, 4:00-9:00 PM, Amherst St., Nashua

 Donate to the Team by dropping off a gift in the church office payable to First Church and note for Mission Trip.

 Donate directly to the team through Outreach360 https://hero.outreach360.org/team/1855